Code of Ethics and Principles of Good Practice

 Our school will never permit the use of corporal punishment.

-Our school does not discriminate in matters of admission or employment on the basis of race, religion, or ethnic background.
-We consciously teach children to accept, respect, and celebrate the rich cultural diversity of the global community.
+We are committed to the principles of diversity.
+In that spirit, we do not discriminate in matters of admission or employment on the basis of race, religion or creed, color, sexual orientation, age, physical challenge, nation of origin, or gender.
+We consciously teach principles of acceptance, respect, and celebration of the rich cultural diversity of the global community.

 Transfer and Enrollment of Students

-Our school recognizes each family’s right to visit and consider other schools and to hold preliminary discussions regarding admission without feeling compelled to notify the school, which their children presently attend.
+Our school recognizes each family’s right to visit and consider other schools and to hold preliminary discussions regarding admission without feeling compelled to notify the school that their children presently attend.

-While we welcome inquiries and interest in our school, we will never knowingly attempt to enroll a student who is presently enrolled in or committed to attend another Montessori program.
+While we welcome inquiries and interest in our school, we will never knowingly attempt to directly recruit a student who is presently enrolled in or committed to attending another Montessori program.

-Before filing an application for admission, we ask that families advise their children’s present schools and authorize in writing the release to us of their children’s academic records and student recommendations upon our request.
+Where applicable, as part of the admissions process, we will request from the child’s present school a copy of the child’s academic records and student recommendations.
+Upon filing an application for admission, we ask that families advise their children’s present schools and authorize in writing the release to us of their children’s academic records and student recommendations.

 We consciously follow fair and equal employment practices in hiring, assigning, promoting, and compensating both teaching and non-teaching staff members.
-We endeavor to employ persons solely on the basis of the factors necessary in the performance of the job and the operation of our school without discrimination on the basis of religious affiliation (unless our school is operated either by or on behalf of an established church for the purpose of religious education), race, national origin, gender, and any other factor on which discrimination is prohibited by the laws of the jurisdiction within which our school is located.
+We endeavor to employ persons solely on the basis of the factors necessary in the performance of the job and the operation of our school.
+We do not discriminate in matters of employment in violation of the law on the basis of race, religion or creed, color, sexual orientation, age, physical challenge, nation of origin, or gender.

-No official of our school will to seek to induce a teacher who is under contract at another school to break that contract.
-[There is nothing deemed improper if a member of the teaching or administrative staff of one school independently approaches another school about possible employment beyond the commitments of their current contract.]Our school will not offer employment to a member of the faculty or staff of another school without communicating with the Head of the school at which he or she is presently employed or committed for the upcoming school year to request a frank evaluation of a candidate’s qualifications.
-This information will be considered absolutely confidential.
+No official of our school will seek to induce a teacher who is under contract at another school to break that contract.
+There is nothing deemed improper if a member of the teaching or administrative staff of one school independently approaches another school about possible employment beyond the obligations of their current contract.